-We utilize an explicitly photon conserving semi numerical reionization model, \texttt{SCRIPT} which provides the ionization and thermal state of the universe in a cosmologically representative simulation volume \citep{2018MNRAS.481.3821C, 2022MNRAS.511.2239M}.
-To initiate the model, we provide inputs comprising the density field and the distribution of collapsed halos capable of emitting ionizing radiation as generated by the method discussed earlier.
-For our model to compute the complete reionization history, we utilize comoving simulation boxes spanning from $z = 15$ to $z = 5$, with an interval of $\Delta z=0.1$.
-However, for the purpose of this study, we essentially focus on the redshift range $z=5-6.1$.
+We utilized an explicitly photon-conserving semi-numerical reionization model, \texttt{SCRIPT}, which provides the ionization and thermal state of the universe in a cosmologically representative simulation volume \citep{2018MNRAS.481.3821C, 2022MNRAS.511.2239M}.
+To initiate the model, we provided inputs comprising the density field and the distribution of collapsed halos capable of emitting ionizing radiation as generated by the method discussed earlier.
+For our model to compute the complete reionization history, we utilized comoving simulation boxes spanning from $z = 15$ to $z = 5$, with an interval of $\Delta z=0.1$.
+However, for the purpose of this study, we essentially focused on the redshift range $z=5-6.1$.